 Why is stretching so important?
-Why is it considered by fitness research as one of three kinds of essential exercise critical for everyone’s health?
+Why is it considered by fitness research as one of the three kinds of essential exercise critical for everyone’s health?
 And why are Pilates stretches unique?

-After decades of teaching and practicing many kinds of stretching methods, I’ve concluded that no matter what kind of stretching you do – yoga, gymnastics, or Pilates to name just a few stretching techniques – it’s a cure-all!
+After decades of teaching and practicing many kinds of stretching methods, I’ve concluded that no matter what kind of stretching you do – yoga, gymnastics, or Pilates to name just a few stretching – it’s a cure-all!

 Benefits of Stretching

 Though we have millennia of experience with yoga and innumerable claims of benefits, scientific studies are relatively few and inconclusive.
 So what exactly can we say for certain about stretching at this time?

 According to research, stretching improves muscle elasticity, range of motion, flexibility, and performance, but it does not reduce muscle soreness.
 Stretching helps unblock twisted nerves, promotes the proper position of muscle fibers, and increases nerve and muscle connection, thereby speeding recovery from injury and illness, and in particular, improving the process of muscle recovery after strength training.
 It prevents pooling of blood in the limbs and promotes the elimination of waste products such as lactic acid.
 In addition stretching improves respiratory function when applied to the neck, shoulders, and upper back.

 Other benefits include improved circulation, better posture, reduced muscle tension, improved ability to relax, and a positive mental outlook.
 There is evidence that a stretching routine is beneficial whereas one instance of stretching is basically a waste of time.
 This is why all elite athletes include stretching in their conditioning programs.

 A significant cause of auto accidents involving backing up the car is failure to turn your head and look behind.
 This problem could be helped by more stretching – creating more range-of-motion and flexibility in the neck.